takahirosuzuki1980/FAST-iCLIP/README.md

 FASTCLIP
 ==========

-FASTCLIP is a fully automated tool to process CLIP-seq data.
+Fully Automated and Standardized CLIP (FASTCLIP) is a fully automated tool to process CLIP-seq data.

 This package contains two main sets of tools: an executable called `fastclip` to run CLIP-seq on human and mouse data, and several iPython notebooks to process CLIP-seq data from viral genomes.